AmritRaj23/data-journey/day-1/datastream/README.md

 ```
 ## Deploy using Terraform

-Use Terraform to deploy the folllowing services defined in the `main.tf` file
+Use Terraform to deploy the folllowing services and netwroking resources defined in the `main.tf` file

 - Cloud SQL
-- Pub/Sub
-- Google Cloud Storage
 - BigQuery

 ### Install Terraform